StanislavSmetaninSSM/Legendarica/README.md

 There are inventory, skills, characters and their diaries, status, and a log of action calculations.
 The game requires an API key and a neural network model.
 Available models are listed in the game.

-You can play it using this link (github version):
+You can play it using this link (github version from master branch):

 Or websim version: